 What is DO$H?

-DO$H is a mobile application that links to your existing debit and credit cards and earns you cash back.
+DO$H (pronounce Dosh) is a mobile application that links to your existing debit and credit cards and earns you cash back.
 Some offers may be a percentage and some may have a fixed amount.
 As with other apps, there is a $25 minimum to cash out.
 These funds can be easily transferred to your PayPal or Venmo account.
 You can use our referral link if you would like to sign up and give it a spin.

 How to Use DO$H